EndPointCorp/end-point-blog/2023/12/building-real-time-application-with-signalr-and-.net8.md

 We will learn how to use SignalR for real-time communication to send camera position of a cube, built using [three.js](https://threejs.org/), to all users in the page.
 - User can load the webpage and request to control a cube for 2  minutes.
 - Control can be released manually or it will be released after 2 minutes.
-- User can control the camera position of cube, which will be seen my all the users vieweing the page.
+- User can control the camera position of cube, which will be seen my all the users viewing the page.
 - When one user is controlling the cube, other users requesting the control will be added to queue.
 Queued users will be granted control automatically when controlling user's time is over.

 First we will create a web application and create a SignalR communication between client and server.
 After that, we will add more items to the codebase to achieve the above mentioned features.